Documentation

 Building series — the points list

-Every series is a list of dicts.
+Every series is a list of dicts you built after running your own indicator logic.
 Each row needs:

 KeyTypeNotes